AlessandroDico/t-shirt-mp/README.md

 Assuming you've already installed on your machine: PHP (>= 7.0.0), Laravel, Composer and Node.js.

-## Clone the repository
+-Clone the repository

+Then

-install dependencies
+-Install dependencies

     composer install
 and

     npm install

-Generate the application key

-    Create file .env by copying file .env.example
+-Create file .env by copying file .env.example then add the database data and generate the application key

         php artisan key:generate

-## If you can't see the key in your file .env (APP_KEY) run php artisan key:generate --show then copy the result into the .env manually
+    If you can't see the key in your file .env (APP_KEY) run

+        php artisan key:generate --show

+    then copy the result into the .env manually

-Build CSS and JS assets
+-Build CSS and JS assets

     npm run dev